Rewari district

 Rewari district is one of the 22 districts in the state of Haryana, India.
 It was carved out of Gurgaon district by the Government of Haryana on 1 November 1989.
 It is also part of the National Capital Region.
 The administrative headquarter of the district is the city of Rewari, which is also the biggest city in the district.
 In medieval times, it was an important market town.
 It is located in southern Haryana.
 As of 2011, it is the second least populous district of Haryana after Panchkula.

 History

-The History of the district Rewari is contemporary to the history of Delhi.
-During MAHABHARTA period there was a king named Rewat He had a daughter whose name was Rewati.
+The history of Rewari district is contemporary to the history of Delhi.
+During the Mahabharata period there was a king named Rewat who had a daughter named Rewati.
 But the king used to call her Rewa lovingly.
 The king founded and established a city named "Rewa wadi" after the name of her daughter.
-Later on Rewa got married with Balram, elder brother of Lord Krishna and the king donated the city "Rewa wadi”as dowry to her daughter.
+Later on Rewa got married with Balram, elder brother of Lord Krishna and the king gifted the city of "Rewa wadi”as dowry to her daughter.
 Later the city Rewa wadi became Rewari.